A hot tea toddy is a simple natural remedy for warming up and easing cold symptoms. It’s not a cure but it will make you feel better.

-Gratefully, I have my family with me and a nice warm fire to sit by while I sip my new found winter brew – a hot toddy.
-This is not just any hot toddy.
-It’s a hot tea toddy.
+Gratefully, I have my family with me and a nice warm fire to sit by while I sip my new found winter brew.
+It’s time for that hot tea toddy.

 The Best Hot Tea Toddy Recipe

 In the Old Mr. Boston’s Official Bartender’s Guide, the classic hot toddy is made by dissolving a lump of sugar in a little water.
 Add liquor, hot water and stir with clove, nutmeg, cinnamon and lemon peel.